 We are aware that these cards are being used to provide services to individuals who are self-isolating; we would advise congregations to discuss how the cards could be safely used, e.g. would it be preferable to have a small number of people being the main contact (s)/co-ordinator (s) for the services to be provided rather than having the details of a larger number of volunteers being distributed within the community?

 For advice in relation to retention of individuals contact details, please refer to the GDPR section on the Law Department Circulars.

-Q. I am a Safeguarding Trainer.
+I am a Safeguarding Trainer.
 I have a number of training courses organised, should I be going ahead with them or cancelling them?

-A. The safest option would be to consider in the first instance whether your training can be delivered by other means e.g. video conferencing etc. If this is not possible, please consider whether your training can be postponed until a later date.
+Answer: The safest option would be to consider in the first instance whether your training can be delivered by other means e.g. video conferencing etc. If this is not possible, please consider whether your training can be postponed until a later date.
 If you are unsure of the implications of delaying the training, please contact the Safeguarding Service for further advice.

-Q. Will the Safeguarding Service still take enquiries while 121 is closed and staff are working from home?
+Will the Safeguarding Service still take enquiries while 121 is closed and staff are working from home?

-Q. Will PVG applications still be processed while 121 is closed?
+Will PVG applications still be processed while 121 is closed?

-A. No, not at the present time.
+Answer: No, not at the present time.
 During the Coronavirus crisis Disclosure Scotland are prioritising checks for roles in the following sectors: Healthcare, Pharmaceutical, Childcare, Social Work, Social Care, Prisons and Justice.
 Disclosure Scotland may prioritise other sectors during coronavirus when needed.
 We will keep you updated about this situation.
 Meanwhile, please do not send PVG applications into the Safeguarding Service as they might be out of date before we are able to process them.